OceanLabs/iOS-Print-SDK/README.md

 ![Kite](Kite-SDK/docs/print-shop1.jpg)

-The Kite Print SDK includes a robust product selection, photo editing and payment experience that's proven to convert well with users.
+The Kite SDK includes a robust product selection, photo editing and payment experience that's proven to convert well with users.
 It can take care of everything for you, no need to spend time building any user interfaces.

 This is the quickest approach to integration and perfect if you don't want to spend a great deal of time building a custom experience.
 You can be up & running within minutes!